Lab4US/gpu-short-course/README.md

 Note: To be informed about any changes in the future, you can press the "Star" and "Watch" buttons, which you can find in the upper right corner.
 Thanks!

+In case of any questions or problems with the lectures or exercises for this course do not hesitate to [contact us](https://github.com/us4useu/ius-2021-gpu-short-course/issues/new).

 ## Contents
 - `slides`: decks of slides for the presentation,
 - `exercises`: Jupyter notebooks with CUDA code examples to run,